Gandhara: Mauryan Gandhāra (3rd cent. BCE)

-During the Mauryan era, Gandhara held a pivotal position as a core territory within the empire, with Taxila serving as the provincial capital of the North West.
-Chanakya, a prominent figure in the establishment of the Mauryan Empire, played a key role by adopting Chandragupta Maurya, the initial Mauryan emperor.
-Under Chanakya's tutelage, Chandragupta received a comprehensive education at Taxila, encompassing various arts of the time, including military training, for a duration spanning 7–8 years.
+During the Mauryan era, Gandhara held a pivotal position as a core territory within the empire, with Taxila serving as the provincial capital of the northwest.

-Plutarch's accounts suggest that Alexander the Great encountered a young Chandragupta Maurya in the Punjab region, possibly during his time at the university.
-Subsequent to Alexander's death, Chanakya and Chandragupta allied with Trigarta king Parvataka to conquer the Nanda Empire.
-This alliance resulted in the formation of a composite army, comprising Gandharans and Kambojas, as documented in the Mudrarakshasa.
+After Alexander's death, Chandragupta Maurya allied with Trigarta king Parvataka to conquer the Nanda Empire.
+This alliance resulted in the formation of a composite army, comprising Gandharans and Kambojas, as documented in the Mudrarakshasa, and the establishment of the short-lived Mauryan Empire.

-Bindusaras reign witnessed a rebellion among the locals of Taxila to which according to the Ashokavadana, he dispatched Ashoka to quell the uprising.
+The reign of Chandragupta's successor Bindusara witnessed a rebellion among the locals of Taxila, to which Bindusara, according to the Ashokavadana, dispatched his son Ashoka to quell the uprising.
 Upon entering the city, the populace conveyed that their rebellion was not against Ashoka or Bindusara but rather against oppressive ministers.
 In Ashoka's subsequent tenure as emperor, he appointed his son as the new governor of Taxila.
 During this time, Ashoka erected numerous rock edicts in the region in the Kharosthi script and commissioned the construction of a monumental stupa in Pushkalavati, Western Gandhara, the location of which remains undiscovered to date.

-According to the Taranatha, following the death of Ashoka, the northwestern region seceded from the Maurya Empire, and Virasena emerged as its king.
-Noteworthy for his diplomatic endeavours, Virasena's successor, Subhagasena, maintained relations with the Seleucid Greeks.
+According to Taranatha, following the death of Ashoka (died 232 BCE), the north-western half of India seceded from the Maurya Empire, and Virasena emerged as its king.
+Noteworthy for his diplomatic endeavours, Virasena's successor, Subhagasena (last decades of 3rd century BCE), maintained relations with the Seleucid Greeks.
 This engagement is corroborated by Polybius, who records an instance where Antiochus III the Great descended into India to renew his ties with King Subhagasena in 206 BCE, subsequently receiving a substantial gift of 150 elephants from the monarch.

+Greek kingdoms (2nd cent.
+BCE - 1st cent.
+CE)

+Greco-Bactrian rule (c.
+180 BCE – c.
+150 BCE)

+The Greco-Bactrian Kingdom (256 BCE – c.
+120 BCE) was a Greek kingdom during the Hellenistic period located in Central Asia and Afghanistan.
+The kingdom was founded by the Seleucid satrap Diodotus I Soter in about 256 BC, and continued to dominate Central Asia until its fall around 120 BC.
+(Note: Some cities were still controlled by Greek kings such as Hermaeus Soter (90–70 BC) in what is today Kabul.)

+Demetrius I of Bactria of Bactria (reign c.
+200 BCE-c.
+180 BCE) started an invasion of the Indian subcontinent before 180 BCE.
+His conquests were mentioned by the historian Strabo along with that of Menander.
+The invasion was completed by 175 BC.
+This established in the northwestern Indian subcontinent what is called the Indo-Greek Kingdom, dividing the Greeks to the east of the Seleucid Empire to the Graeco-Bactrian Kingdom and the Indo-Greek Kingdoms.